caffkane/blog-posts/clean_code_ruby.md

 ```

 #### Duplication
 > Most people are guilty of this at some point.
-DRY is important, but sometimes unavoidable.
+Don't Repeat Yourself (DRY) is important.
 ``` Ruby
 # Good, reusable
 def add(a,b)